fehlers94/Polygon-informed-cross-track-altimetry-PICTA/README.md

 ## Getting started
 In order to run these scripts you will need an installation of MATLAB (R2021a) including the mapping toolbox.

-To get a local copy of this repository up and running to reproduce the results of the paper, follow these steps.
+To get a local copy of this repository up and running and to reproduce the results of the paper, follow the following steps.

 ### Installation
 1. Make a local copy of this repository in a directory of your choice, e.g. via